-This year during the week of January 20th to 24th, 2020, the national organization GLSEN is calling attention to bullying with “No Name-Calling Week.”
+Each January the national organization GLSEN calls attention to bullying with “No Name-Calling Week.”
 Although GLSEN is an organization focused on LBGTQ+ issues, bullying is a universal experience and one that is very relevant to eating disorder work.
 Weight-based bullying is rampant in our current culture, especially for children and adolescents.
 As we highlight the need to address bullying throughout the country, we are reminded that body size is still an area in which we excuse and allow discrimination.

 Bullying has garnered national attention over the last ten years or so due to the clear negative impact that this behavior has victims.
 Mainly occurring during middle and high school years, bullying can take many forms.
 Some bullying is overt and obvious, while other bullying strategies are a bit sneakier.
 In either case, bullying has a negative impact on a growing child’s self-esteem.

 GLSEN, a national organization representing the LGBTQ+ community, addresses to address the disproportionate levels of bullying that LGBTQ+ students have to deal with by highlighting the problem during No Name-Calling Week.